-Leveraging these promising data, Tessa initiated a Phase II clinical trial for TT10, a VST therapy targeting nasopharyngeal cancer (NPC), at National Cancer Centre Singapore (NCCS), which produced the best published 2-year survival data in patients with advanced NPC.
-The trial results set the stage for a Phase III trial — the world’s largest T cell therapy trial for any cancer indication with 330 patients across 30 hospitals in 5 countries.
+Leveraging these promising data, a Phase II clinical trial for TT10 – a VST therapy targeting nasopharyngeal cancer (NPC) at the National Cancer Centre Singapore (NCCS) was initiated.
+The study produced the best published 2-year survival data in patients with advanced NPC.
+The trial results set the stage for a Phase III trial – and it is the world’s largest T cell therapy trial for any cancer indications with 330 patients from 30 hospitals across 5 countries.

-Today, Tessa is building a portfolio of next-generation cell therapies targeting a wide range of cancer indications.
-We are proud to be innovators in the field of cancer immunotherapy, and are committed to making a difference in the lives of cancer patients worldwide.
+Today, Tessa Therapeutics is building a portfolio of next-generation cell therapies targeting a wide range of cancer indications.
+We are proud to be innovators in the field of cancer immunotherapy, and remain committed to making a difference in the lives of cancer patients worldwide.

-Building robust, scalable operational capabilities is a critical aspect of our strategy to promptly and reliably deliver cell therapies to patients worldwide.
+Building robust, scalable operational capabilities is a critical aspect of our strategy to rapidly and reliably deliver cell therapies to patients worldwide.

-Bolstered by a global production and supply chain footprint, and a strong clinical trial network, our cell therapies are currently delivered to patients in 30 clinical sites across 5 countries.
-To date, Tessa has successfully delivered over 150 autologous cell therapies in a Phase III clinical trial setting.
+Bolstered by a global production and supply chain footprint and a strong clinical trial network, our cell therapies have been delivered to patients in 30 clinical sites across 5 countries.
+To date, we have successfully delivered over 150 autologous cell therapies in a Phase III clinical trial setting.

-Together with our academic, clinical, and scientific research partners, Tessa has established a fully integrated approach to the treatment of cancer with immunotherapy.
+Together with our academic, clinical, and scientific research partners, we have established a fully integrated approach for the treatment of cancer with immunotherapy.